 Since heroin affects both the pleasure and pain centers of the body, withdrawal symptoms can be quite severe.
 The amount of time and the severity of your withdrawal symptoms may vary, depending upon how long you have been using.
 Withdrawal symptoms usually begin between six and twelve hours after your last dose and the severity of the symptoms peak between days one and three.
 Symptoms usually disappear after about a week, but many addicts experience Post-Acute Withdrawal Symptoms, (PAWS) which may last for up to two years after you become clean.

 Once you decide to quit heroin, you have a number of options for treatment, including going it “cold turkey” at home, a managed detox in an inpatient facility, or an outpatient rehabilitation program.
 Each option has a number of benefits, and the severity of your symptoms may determine your best course of treatment.
 If you are suffering from severe withdrawal, a doctor may prescribe a medical detox, in which prescription medication including methadone, clonidine, or suboxone may be used to help manage withdrawal symptoms.

-What to Expect with Heroin Withdrawal and Detox
+What to Expect with Heroin Withdrawal Timeline and Detox

-Some of the most common symptoms of withdrawal include:
+Some of the most common symptoms and signs of heroin withdrawal:

 - Cravings: You may experience an intense physical urge to take more heroin.
 This will continue until the body has weaned itself from the expectation of the high the drug causes.